Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * Stuff which is documented and mentioned over [here](https://github.com/CHEF-KOCH/NSABlocklist).
 * ....

-**How to archive this?**

-Collection of device fingerprints from web clients (browser software) relies on the availability of JavaScript or similar client-side scripting language for the harvesting of a suitably large number of parameters.
-Overall this means if only one or a small of things are detectable it not automatically reveals your true identify, but all together is pretty dangerous.

 ** Fixed within the Browser (ensure you using the latest product [always])**
 * SSL / TLS (ciphers) [if you only browsing on pages like GitHub ~ you can even more '[harden](https://tools.ietf.org/html/draft-sheffer-tls-bcp-00)' it]